danielnieuwerf/TowerDefensePython/README.md

 # TowerDefensePython
- Download the Files folder and run the python file.
+ - Download the Files folder and the TowerDefencePython.py file
+ - run the TowerDefencePython.py to play the game.
 # Requirements:
 - Python
 - Pygame